opensearch-project/project-website/_community_members/aswath.md

 redirect_from: '/authors/aswath/'
 ---

-**Aswath Srinivasan** is a Senior Search Engine Architect at Amazon Web Services currently based in Munich, Germany.
+**Aswath Srinivasan** is a Senior Search Engine Architect at AWS currently based in Munich, Germany.
 With over 17 years of experience in various search technologies, Aswath currently focuses on OpenSearch.
 He is a search and open source enthusiast and helps customers and the search community with their search problems.